ddeutils/ddedocs/docs/index.md

 ## :material-account-supervisor-outline: Communities

-:material-page-last: This below is the list of Communities that must learn about Coding knowledge and Data Engineering tools.
+:material-page-last: This below is the list of Communities that you must join for keep update knowledge for Developer and Data Engineer trend.

 <div class="grid cards" markdown>